codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 ## Publishing an app to Firebase App Distribution

-If you use a Firebase service, encrypt `google-services.json` as `ANDROID_FIREBASE_SECRET` environment variable for Android or `GoogleService-Info.plist` as `IOS_FIREBASE_SECRET` for iOS.
+If you use a Firebase service, secure `google-services.json` as `ANDROID_FIREBASE_SECRET` environment variable for Android or `GoogleService-Info.plist` as `IOS_FIREBASE_SECRET` for iOS.

 ```bash